Lizhclee/Portfolio/README.md

 numbers that the user has clicked are displayed.
 The clear button clears the display.
 The enter button doesn't do anyting.

+MorphingCircle.jar (WARNING!
+FLASHING COLOURS!) is an interactive graphics program with a coloured circle in the centre.
+The circle changes colour depending on which quadrant the mouse cursor is in.
+WARNING: flashing colours!

 # WebDevelopmentProjects
 These are some HTML5 website designs that I have made.